 Interview with Matías Campos Santa María, president of Silvestres S.A.,who on the other hand points out that this 2020 almost all prunes were sold, something that did not happen many years ago, “In that sense, it was a good year and there will be no binding stock for the period to come”.

 More than sweet than greed will end up being 2020 for the exporter of wild nuts.
-Chileprunes’ partner company, with a strong presence in international markets for dried plum, sold at good prices, upwards, which has been an incentive for the export sector.
+Chileprunes’ partner company, with a strong presence in international markets for prunes, sold at good prices, upwards, which has been an incentive for the export sector.

-Indeed, this 2020 almost all plums were sold, which did not happen many years ago.
-In that sense, it was a good year and there will be no liaison stock for the coming period, explains its president and partner, the business administrator, Matías Campos Santa María, who adds that “international buyers realized that there was really little plum, mainly affected by a climate and water issue”.
+Indeed, this 2020 almost all prunes were sold, which did not happen many years ago.
+In that sense, it was a good year and there will be no liaison stock for the coming period, explains its president and partner, the business administrator, Matías Campos Santa María, who adds that “international buyers realized that there was really little prunes, mainly affected by a climate and water issue”.

 It clarifies that, while it is good to have high prices, demand is tremendously sensitive to price changes, so be careful about it.